Double Suicide (1969 film)

+Double Suicide (心中天網島, Shinjū Ten no Amijima) is a 1969 Japanese historical drama film directed by Masahiro Shinoda.
+It is based on the 1721 bunraku (traditional puppet theatre) play The Love Suicides at Amijima by Monzaemon Chikamatsu.

 Plot

 Jihei works as a paper merchant in the Tenma neighborhood of Osaka.
 He is married to his cousin, Osan, but is having an affair with a popular courtesan named Koharu.
 Jihei has promised twenty-nine times to free her from her five-year contract at the Kinokuni brothel, but he lacks the money required: ten kan of silver.
 Koharu is desperate to stop her work as a prostitute and asks Jihei to kill her.
 Jihei says if she dies he will kill himself too, and they decide to commit shinjū.

 When Koharu returns to the Kinokuni brothel, a rich merchant named Tahei comes in and says he would like to free her from her contract.
 Koharu accuses Tahei of spreading rumors about Jihei's lack of wealth.
 Tahei tells Koharu's madam that he will pay any amount to sleep with Koharu, but the madam tells him that Koharu already has a client for the night, a samurai.

 When the samurai arrives, Koharu refuses to make eye contact.
 The samurai asks Koharu what the issue is, and she explains her contract as well as her plans to commit shinjū with Jihei.
 The samurai discourages her from suicide, and she realizes doing so would leave her widowed mother with no one to care for her.
 The samurai pledges to help Koharu pay off her contract, and the two head to bed.

 Meanwhile, Tahei has gone to a bar and is loudly speaking about Koharu's samurai client.
 Jihei overhears this and heads to the Kinokuni brothel to confront Koharu.
 When he gets to the brothel, he overhears Koharu and the samurai's conversation.
 Furious, he tries to stab the samurai through a window, but is apprehended.
 The samurai ties Jihei's arm to the window and leaves him there.

 Tahei then comes across Jihei tied up and mocks him and calls him a thief, assuming that's the reason he's tied up.
 The samurai comes out and reprimands Tahei for lying, as Jihei stole nothing.
 He encourages Jihei to kick Tahei, which Jihei does.
 A mob then surrounds Tahei and chases him out of town.

 Back inside the teahouse, Jihei realizes the samurai is his brother, Magoemon, in disguise.
 Jihei begs for Magoemon's forgiveness and scolds Koharu for cheating on him.
 Magoemon tells Jihei he is a fool for letting Koharu seduce him, and says that he saw Koharu for a fraud the moment he met her.
 Magoemon tells Jihei that Osan's father, Gozaemon, is upset with Jihei for his affair with Koharu and plans to take Osan back.
 Jihei promises he is done with Koharu.
 Magoemon finds a letter addressed to Koharu from Osan, but doesn't mention it to Jihei.